mateohervas/MVVM-Coroutines-Flow-and-Github-Actions/README.md

-# My Bitso Dream
+# MVVM - Coroutines - Flow and Github Actions
-Bitso's Techincal Assignment by Mateo Hervas.
+ By Mateo Hervas.

 ## The Assignment
 Build an Android application that shows the available order books and their detailed information.